felipe-juan/felipe-juan/README.md

 ## 🛠️ Frequently Used Tools
-- 📝 Obsidian for note-taking
+* 📝 Obsidian for note-taking
-- 📋 TickTick for to-do list
+* 📋 TickTick for to-do list
-- ⭐ Anki for flashcards
+* 📲 KDE Connect for phone integration
-- 🔖 Notion for bookmarks
+* 🔖 Notion for bookmarks
+* ⭐ Anki for flashcards
-- 📖 Kindle for reading
+* 📖 Kindle for reading

 ## 🪄 Hobbies
 * ✍ Writing/Reading